dchest/tweetnacl-js/README.md

 #### nacl.box.keyPair()

-Generates a new random key pair for box and returns it as an object with `publicKey` and `secretKey` members:
+Generates a new random key pair for box and returns it as an object (wrapped within a Promise) with `publicKey` and `secretKey` members:

     {
        publicKey: ...,  // Uint8Array with 32-byte public key